MileHacker Logo

 Seasonal Prices

-Flight frequency and prices increase significantly during high season (June-August).
+Flight frequency and prices increase substantially during high season (June-August).
 Shoulder seasons offer good balance.

 Booking Ahead

-Booking flights in advance, especially for high season, is recommended for better prices and availability.
+Booking flights in advance, especially for high season, is recommended to get better deals and availability.
 Look for deals on Dollar Flight Club or Skyscanner.

 Direct Flights